syagawa/cameyamasan/README.md

 ### Compile source to Camera by PlatformIO in PC

-0. Install VS Code & PlatformIO
+0. Install VSCode & PlatformIO
 1. git clone this repository.
-2. Install VS Code on pc, start VS Code, then install PlatformIO extension. set M5Stack-Timer-Cam
+2. Install VSCode on pc, start VSCode, then install PlatformIO extension. set M5Stack-Timer-Cam
-3. Open this repository in VS Code.
+3. Open this repository in VSCode.
 4. Open ar diretory by PlatformIO extension.
 5. Connect Timer Camera X to PC.
 6. Compile to Timer Camera X.